 - Baking: Sub half of the oil in a baking recipe with applesauce.
 For example, if a recipe calls for 1/2 cup oil, use 1/4 cup oil and 1/4 cup applesauce.

 - Butter: When a recipe calls for butter, try subbing half the butter with olive oil.
-So if it calls for 2 Tbsp butter, use 1 tbsp butter and 1 tbsp olive oil.
+So if it calls for 2 tablespoons of butter, use 1 tablespoon of butter and 1 tablespoon of olive oil.

 - Mayo: Use avocado instead of mayo on sandwiches, or use half the mayo and double the mustard.

 - So you gained 2 pounds overnight.
 Now what?
 Everything you need to know about weight fluctuations.